vkmithun05/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

 3. Describe how the customer can provision their Azure Kubernetes Service (AKS) environment to get their POC started.

     - The Azure Kubernetes Service (AKS) environment is deployed using a few simple Azure CLI commands.

+4. Discuss the potential of a multi-cloud approach for Kubernetes and the ability to leverage a variety of cloud resources from multiple vendors.

+    - Using a Kubernetes platform like the Azure Kubernetes Service (AKS) allows for the leveraging of multi-cloud architectures that also provide Kubernetes services.

 *Containers, discovery and load-balancing*